kamranbekirovyz/versionarte/README.md

 ## 🔗 Launching the stores

-To launch the App Store on iOS and Play Store on Android, use the `Versionarte.launchStore` method by providing it with `appleAppId` (int) for App Store and `androidPackageName` for Play Store.
+To launch the App Store on iOS and Play Store on Android, use the `Versionarte.launchStore` method by providing it with `appleAppId` (int) for App Store and `androidPackageName` (String) for Play Store.

 ```dart
 Versionarte.launchStore(